mrprfrm/informatorium/Contest/Can Place Flowers.md

         # since the loop didn’t have enough iterations to do so.
         return res + count // 2 >= n
 ```

+This solution also has `O(n)` time and `O(1)` space complexity, but unlike previous ones, it keeps the original flowerbed array intact — meaning it has no unnecessary side effects.

 ## References